Diné Bahaneʼ: Creation of Sun and Moon

 Inside, First Man lay with his head to the East, and First Woman lay with her head to the West.
 Their thoughts mingled, and those thoughts were sacred.
 They began to plan for the time that was to come, and how people would live on the earth.
 Great Coyote-Who-Was-Formed-in-the-Water came in to help them plan.
 Together, they planned that there should be a sun, a moon, and day and night.
 They decided to keep the other Coyote, First Angry, away from their planning, because it was he who had brought unhappiness.
+According to Mescalito et al. all this happened in the fourth world.